How to Clean a Showerhead

 August 18, 2020 | By Amy Carpenter

-But never fear, when that day comes, PhoneSoap has got your back with everything you know about how to clean your showerhead.
+If this hasn't yet happened to you, it will.
+But no worries—PhoneSoap's got your back with everything you know about how to clean your showerhead.

-- To start, clean out the holes of your showerhead with an old toothbrush or a scrub sponge.
-This should help to dislodge any built-up debris or mineral deposits.
-(If your only problem is that the showerhead seems a little clogged, this step alone may fix it!)
-If the buildup is especially severe, you can even try using a toothpick!
+- To start, clean out the holes of your showerhead with an old toothbrush or scrub sponge.
+This should help dislodge any built-up debris or mineral deposits.
+If your only problem is that the showerhead seems a little clogged, this step alone may fix it.
+If the buildup is especially severe, you can try using a toothpick.

-- Next, grab a plastic bag (depending on the size of your showerhead, this could be anything from a sandwich-sized Ziplock to a gallon-sized bag) and fill it with about 1 cup of white vinegar.
+- Next, grab a plastic bag and fill it with about 1 cup of white vinegar.
+Depending on the size of your showerhead, this could be anything from a sandwich-sized to a gallon-sized resealable bag.

 - Using a rubber band, tie the bag around the showerhead, making sure the holes are immersed in the vinegar.